Traffic calming measures are used to increase safety for all road users, including pedestrians and cyclists.

-As part of the City’s public consultation process, adjacent residents are consulted prior to finalising design and carrying out any works.
+The City's undertakes a public consultation process for all roadworks.
+Adjacent residents are consulted before finalising the design and carrying out any works.